Pedra Selada State Park: Location

 The Pedra Selada State Park lies in the municipalities of Resende and Itatiaia, Rio de Janeiro.

 It has an area of about 8,036 ha.

 The park provides opportunities for visitors to use the area for recreation, education and research, and contributes to the rural economy in tourism-related businesses.

 The park is named after the Pedra Selada (Stone Saddle), which is 1755 m high.

 A well-marked trail leads to the peak, from which there is a 360o degree view of the surrounding country.

 Environment

 Vegetation includes remnants of Atlantic Forest, Araucaria Forests and alpine meadows.

 The state park forms part of an important ecological corridor with the Itatiaia National Park and other nearby public and private conservation units, which protects the source of rivers feeding some of the main rivers of the southeast – the Paraná and Paraíba do Sul – and contributes to preserving the mountain chain in which the Pedra Selada is located.

 History

 The Pedra Selada State Park was created by state decree 43.640 of 15 June 2012.

 The objective is to preserve populations of native plants and animals, and to provide refuges for migratory species.

 It was the first fully protected state-level conservation unit in the Mantiqueira Mountains.

 It is part of the Mantiqueira Mosaic of conservation units.

-The consultative council was create on 15 August 2014.
+The consultative council was created on 15 August 2014.

 The management plan came into effect in 2014.